sporto/elm-tutorial/en/06-fetching-resources/02-players-messages.md

 type Msg
-    = FetchAllDone (List Player)
+    = OnFetchAll (Result Http.Error (List Player))
-    | FetchAllFail Http.Error
 ```

-`FetchAllDone` will be called when we get the response from the server.
-This message will carry the list of fetched players.
+`OnFetchAll` will be called when we get the response from the server.
+This message will carry a `Result` which can be either an `Http.Error` or the the list of fetched players.

-`FetchAllFail` will be called if there is a problem fetching the data.